The Spiral Periodic Table

 Elements with similar properties lie on the same radial vector (spoke).
 Each complete turn of the spiral encapsulates a full cycle of chemical properties.

 Reading clockwise from the outer rim toward the centre, the progression symbolises the condensing nature of matter — lighter, simpler configurations giving way to heavier, more complex ones.
-This is not arbitrary arrangement but reflection of how matter actually behaves: energy concentrating into increasingly dense configurations.
+This is not arbitrary arrangement but a visual expression of increasing structural complexity.

 4. Chemical Validation: The 18-Electron Rule